directus/directus/docs/guides/extensions/endpoints-authed-proxy-twilio.md

 ---
-description: 'Learn how to proxy a third-party API with a custom endpoint.'
+description: 'Learn how to proxy a third-party API with a custom endpoint, requiring a valid user account.'
 contributors: Tim Butterfield, Kevin Lewis
 ---

-# Use Custom Endpoints to Create an API Proxy
+# Use Custom Endpoints to Create an Authenticated API Proxy

 Endpoints are used in the API to perform certain functions.